Sleep Dentistry in Perth

 Soon after the treatment, you should resume your regular diet and most of your routine activities.
 However, do not drive or make major decisions for at least 24 hours.
 Be sure to follow all post-treatment instructions.
 In addition, take any medication as indicated.
 You may require further treatments or follow-up procedures, depending on your procedure.

-The cost of sleep dentistry treatment varies according to the complexity of your case and the length of time required for your dentist to perform the process.
-This will be determined during your initial complete examination, during which you will be informed of any anesthesiologist expenses, fees, and rebates.
+The cost of sedation dentistry varies according to the complexity of your case and the length of time required for your dentist to perform the process.
+This will be determined during your initial consultation, during which you will be informed of any potential additional expenses.

-Patients with private health insurance should check with their provider to determine whether they are eligible for rebates or help for dental care or treatment performed under general anaesthetic.
+Patients with private health funds should check with their provider to determine whether they are eligible for benefits to help with dental care expenses.

 According to Australian Dental Association guidelines, only dentists who have been approved by the Dental Board of Australia may use sedation treatments for dental procedures.